mnguyen0226/hackathon_hs/README.md

 - To enable everyone to fight with each other and compatible with our RL agents, we limit everyone to use the easy-to-use, easy-to-apply [poke-env](https://poke-env.readthedocs.io/en/latest/).
 - What we want to see?
     - Ability...
+    - Explain your approach and code.
+    - Python best practice.
 - Submission:

 ### Top Agents: